vpon-sdk/vpon-sdk.github.io/en/ios/ios-banner.en.md

 # App Transport Security
 ---
-Apple recently brought a new security feature, App Transport Security (ATS), to iOS9.
-If you are using the latest Xcode 7 to build or migrate to an iOS9 project, please refer to [this link] for some modification.
+Apple recently revised App Transport Security (ATS), to iOS10.
+Please refer to [this link] for some modification.

 # Other Tips
 ---